 The efficient market hypothesis says that as new information arises, the news is quickly incorporated into the prices of securities.
 Believers say the market is so efficient at instantly incorporating all known information that no amount of analysis can provide an edge over all the millions of other investors who also have access to all of the same information.

-Research supporting the efficient market hypothesis shows the evidence is overwhelming that however inconsistent and irregular the behavior of stock prices may be, the market does not create trading opportunities that enable investors to earn extraordinary risk-adjusted returns.
+Supporters of the efficient market hypothesis state that however inconsistent and irregular the behavior of stock prices may be, the market does not create trading opportunities that enable investors to earn extraordinary risk-adjusted returns.

 After the Efficient Market Hypothesis was formulated, participation in index funds increased dramatically.
 After all, if professional investors have no advantage theoretically and do not "beat the market," then, why would anyone pay a higher management fee to them hoping to do better?

 Opponents of the theory ask, why the market remain so mispriced for so many years following the recent recession?
 Sure, in the short-run it may have been mispriced, but for that many years?

 As the Economist states, one idea is that the market is "efficiently inefficient."
 The average investor won't be able to beat the market, but if a massive bank throws enough money and computer power into the effort, they will find success.
 This theory is why computerized trading came to dominate the market.

 Also, the efficient market hypothesis does not necessarily mean that markets are rational or that they always price assets accurately.
 In the short run, investments can become over-valued (think tech stocks in 1999, or real estate in 2006) or under-valued (think stock prices in March 2009) based on investor confidence and their willingness to accept risk.